cakephp/docs/en/development/routing.rst

 --------------------

-Some developers prefer to use dashes in URLs, as it's perceived to give better search engine rankins.
+Some developers prefer to use dashes in URLs, as it's perceived to give better search engine rankings.
 The ``DashedRoute`` class can be used in your application with the ability to route plugin, controller, and camelized action names to a dashed URL.